-- Be sure your street address number is large, clear of obstruction, and well lighted so police and other emergency personnel can find your home
+- Be sure your street address number is large, clear of obstruction, and well lighted so police and other emergency personnel can find your home quickly.

 - Use a timer to turn on lights and radio to make your home look occupied.